-The Company has obtained and is pursuing construction and management contracts for correctional and detention facilities outside the United States and presently operates facilities in Europe, Australia and New Zealand.
-Through its wholly-owned subsidiary in Australia, Wackenhut Corrections Corporation Australia Pty Limited ("WCCA"), the Company manages five correctional centres, six immigration detention centres and one correctional Health Care Services entity.
+The Company has obtained and is pursuing development and management contracts for correctional and detention facilities outside the United States including facilities in Europe, Australia, New Zealand and South Africa.
+Through its wholly-owned subsidiary in Australia, Wackenhut Corrections Corporation Australia Pty Limited ("WCCA"), the Company manages five correctional centres, six immigration detention centers, two temporary detention centres and one correctional Health Care Services entity.
 In the United Kingdom, the Company formed two joint ventures to pursue construction and management contracts for privatized correctional and detention facilities.
-Premier Custodial Group Limited ("PCG"), a joint venture with Serco Limited, currently manages five correctional facilities, two court escort contracts and two electronic monitoring services contracts and will commence management of one additional correctional facility in 2001.
+Premier Custodial Group .
+Limited ("PCG"), a joint venture with Serco Limited, currently manages six correctional facilities, one immigration detention center, two court escort contracts and two electronic monitoring services contracts.
 Under court escort contracts, a private company, on behalf of a governmental agency, transports prisoners between police stations, prisons and courts and is responsible for the custody of such prisoners during transportation and court appearances.
 Electronic monitoring services involve the electronic tagging of offenders sentenced to home incarceration.
-In February 1994, through Wackenhut Corrections (UK) Limited, the Company formed Premier Custodial Development ("PCD"), as a joint venture with a wholly-owned subsidiary of Skanska Construction UK Limited (formerly Kvaerner Construction Limited, formerly Trafalgar House Construction Special Projects Limited) for the design and construction of new detention facilities and prisons.
-The Company expects that PCD will bid with PCG for the design, construction management and finance of new correctional and detention facilities in the United Kingdom.
+In February 1994, through Wackenhut Corrections (UK) Limited, the Company formed Premier Custodial Development ("PCD"), as an unincorporated joint venture with a wholly-owned subsidiary of Skanska Construction UK Limited (formerly Kvaerner Construction Limited, formerly Trafalgar House Construction Special Projects Limited) for the design and construction of new detention facilities and prisons.
+As a result of the Company's interest in PCD, the Company has received in the past, and expects to receive in the future, consulting fees from Skanska for any construction contracts entered into between PCG and Skanska.

 In the majority of contracts, the Company manages facilities owned or leased by a governmental agency.
 The agency may finance the construction of such facilities through various methods including, but not limited to, the following: (i) a one time general revenue appropriation by the governmental agency for the cost of the new facility; (ii) general obligation bonds that are secured by either a limited or unlimited tax levy by the issuing entity; or (iii) lease revenue bonds or certificates of participation secured by an annual lease payment that is subject to annual or bi-annual legislative appropriations.
 In some instances, the Company may be required to own and/or finance the facility.
-The construction of these facilities will be financed through various methods including, but not limited to the following: (i) funds from equity offerings of the Company's stock; (ii) borrowings from banks or other institutions; or (iii) lease arrangements with third parties.
+The construction of these facilities may be financed through various methods including, but not limited to the following: (i) funds from equity offerings of the Company's stock; (ii) cash flows from operations; (iii) borrowings from banks or other institutions (which may or may not be subject to government guarantees in the event of contract termination); or (iv) lease arrangements with third parties.